GoogleCloudPlatform/community/tutorials/ghost-on-app-engine-part-1-deploying.md

 ---
 title: Ghost on App Engine Part 1 - Deploying
-description: Learn how to deploy a Ghost blog to Google App Engine
+description: Learn how to deploy a Ghost blog to Google App Engine flexible environment.
 author: jmdobry
-tags: App Engine, Ghost, Node.js
+tags: App Engine Flexible, Ghost, Node.js
 date_published: 05/26/2016
 ---
 This tutorial explains how to deploy and scale a [Ghost blog][ghost] on